kparc/kcc/README.md

 ```

 <a name="v-plus-v"></a>
-The most enlightening fact about vectors is that most operations you expect
+The first thing you need to know about vectors is that most operations
-to work for atoms work equally well for vectors, too:
+you expect to work for atoms work equally well for vectors, too:

 ```q
 x:y:0 1 2 3 4    /x and y are twin copies